Skip to main content

 • Hiring plan tied to milestones and go-to-market execution.

-• Clear use of funds that matches your pitch deck and business plan.
+• Clear use of funds that matches your business plan and financial assumptions.

 Questions founders ask about this topic